What is all this new MeSH about? Exploring the semantic provenance of new descriptors in the MeSH thesaurus

 In this work, we applied the process presented in section~\ref{sec:DataAnalysis} on the source files of all versions of MeSH published in the last fifteen years.
 In this manner, we identified and annotated all the descriptors introduced during this period, considering MeSH 2020 as the \textit{reference version}.
 In other words, we are interested in the current status of the descriptors, but we use the year of their introduction \textit{version 1}, in order to identify their previous hosts (PHs) and provenance category.
 The result of the computational processing is a CSV file for each MeSH version, comprising the new descriptors introduced this year and their provenance annotations.

-As a final step, these files~\footnote{that are publicly available here \url{https://github.com/tasosnent/MeSH_Extension/blob/main/NewDescriptors_2006_2020.csv}} are parsed and analysed to produce statistics and diagrams that provide alternative views of conceptual provenance in the course of MeSH expansion in order to answer the basic questions driving this study.
-In particular, the diagrams that are generated present the frequencies of provenance categories, types and codes per year of introduction and in total.
-Based on these diagrams, we attempt to answer the basic questions driving this study and identify patterns and observations that may be of interest for understanding the dynamics of MeSH extension.
+As a final step, these files\footnote{ \url{https://raw.githubusercontent.com/tasosnent/MeSH_Extension/main/NewDescriptors_2006_2020.csv}} are parsed and analysed to produce statistics and diagrams that provide alternative views of conceptual provenance in the course of MeSH expansion in order to answer the basic questions driving this study.
+In particular, the diagrams that are generated present the frequencies of provenance categories, types, and codes per year of introduction and in total.
+Based on these diagrams, we attempt to answer the basic questions driving this study and identify patterns and observations that may be of interest for understanding the dynamics of the extension of MeSH.